Can you get a credit card if you're unemployed?

 Can I get a credit card if I have a low income?

-As you probably expect, if you're employed but on a low income it can be harder to be accepted for credit.
-This is because lenders will likely perceive you as a higher-risk borrower.
+If you're employed but on a low income it can be harder to be accepted for credit because lenders will likely perceive you as a higher-risk borrower.

 For a lot of standard credit cards, lenders will enforce a minimum income of £7,000.
-But the good news is that cards designed specifically for people on low incomes exist and are easier to be accepted for.
+But cards designed specifically for people on low incomes exist and are easier to be accepted for.

 What are my alternatives to a credit card if I'm unemployed?